We are hiring - Join our team!

 What is the Motor Vehicle Excise Tax (MVET) percentage for a vehicle purchase?

 The MVET percentage in New Mexico is 4% of the price paid for a new or used vehicle less any trade-in credit.
-However, for non-dealer sales, the N.A.D.A. value is used if the declared purchase price of the vehicle is lower than 80% of the N.A.D.A. average trade-in or wholesale value.
+However, for certain non-dealer sales, (Private Party/Owner-to-Owner sales), the N.A.D.A. value is used if the declared purchase price of the vehicle is lower than 80% of the N.A.D.A. average trade-in or wholesale value.

 How does a trade-in affect the MVET?

 A trade-in reduces the MVET on a vehicle since you only have to pay taxes on the difference after your trade-in credit.
-For example, if you purchase a vehicle for $40,000, but you trade in a vehicle and get $10,000 credit for it, then you will only be charged 4% of $30,000.
+For example, if you purchase a vehicle for $40,000, but you trade in a vehicle and get $10,000 credit for it, then you will only be charged MVET on the $30,000.

 Do some Counties or Cities in New Mexico have a different MVET percentage?

 No. The MVET percentage is the same throughout the State of New Mexico regardless of the County or City where the vehicle was purchased.
-Other types of taxes may differ according to location, such as New Mexico Gross Receipts Tax (GRT) which is based on the location where the products or services are delivered.
+Other types of taxes may differ according to location, such as New Mexico Gross Receipts Tax (GRT) which is based on the location where the products or services are delivered, but not the MVET.

 Do I have to pay MVET on a vehicle if it was given to me as a gift?